HOW TO CLAIM TAX SALE OVERAGES

 The statutes aren’t easy at first.
 The biggest challenge is you must know and follow all the rules.

-A few may be resentful, but the majority will provide you with the information if you’ve read the rules and understand how to request the information.
+County employees are not your employees, however, they can give you limited information.
+A few may be resentful, but the majority will provide you with the information if you’ve read the rules and understand how to request the info.

-We hope you enjoyed Ted’s lesson, “How to Claim Tax Sale Overages”
+We hope you enjoyed Ted’s lesson, “How to Claim Tax Sale Overages

 What are tax sale overages?
 When a county seizes real estate for unpaid property taxes, the property is sold at a public auction with the bidding starting around the amount of the delinquent back taxes.
+If the bidding is aggressive, the property could sell for more than the amount of the back property taxes that were owed, and that additional amount is an overage.

 The property owner may not know this, and county officials don’t always go out of their way to notify the property owner.
 They have no incentive to do so because if the owner doesn’t claim the funds, they escheat to the county.